portlandcodeschool/primer/primer_basic_lesson_plans/2primerBasicLessonPlan.md

 #Primer Basic Week 2

-Portland Code School

-Last revised: Feburary 3, 2014

 ##Objectives:
 	*	CSS: styling, positioning and the cascade
-	*	Git: cloning, staging, commiting
+	*	Git: cloning, staging, committing

 ##By the end of this lessons, students will be able to:
     *   Create a new repository on gitHub